Peter-Thibodeau/salary_survey/salary-survey-presentation.md

 - Salaries for males are highest in all industries, followed by females and last by non-binaries.
 - An interesting question is, "Are the salaries for non-binary the lowest because they are younger than the other genders?"
 - Salaries for whites are not the highest in any industry.
+- Salaries for non-binaries are higher than for females in the computer and tech industry.
+Is that because non-binaries are youger?

 # Conclusion
 Government jobs are the best place for females to earn as much as males, this does not hold true for non-binaries.
 Government and education jobs are the best industries to find equal pay for all races.

+# Notes
 2. Plots made in Tableau.